My Verses for Your Motivation

 XIV.
 Primordial Purity & Boundless Liberation

-The unchanging space, pure from the start,
+The unchanging expanse, pure from the start,

-The luminous bliss that tears apart
+The luminous awareness that tears apart

-All chains of thought, all dual art—
+All chains of thought, all grasping art—

-Recognize this, your Dharmakāya,
+Recognize this, your Dharmakāya nature,

-Or spin in samsara’s cart, dear Ānanda.
+Or spin endlessly in samsara's cart, dear Ānanda.

 XV.
 Homage & Blessing